aFarkas/lazysizes/README.md

     alt="my image" />
 ```

+Note: In case you are using the simple markup pattern, consider to set the ``preloadAfterLoad`` to ``true``.
+Otherwise you will hide below the fold images from google image search.

 ###The noscript pattern

 In case disabled javascript is a concern you can combine the simple pattern with an image inside a ``noscript`` element.